Jorgelzn/Terrarium/README.md

 # Terrarium :leaves:
-A natural environment generator to test algorithms for intelligent agents
+A natural ecosystem simulator for reinforcement learning agents.

 <img src="wallpaper.png" alt="drawing" width="500"/>

+The sprites for the agents are beasts from monster hunter and the art is performed by Ezerart https://www.deviantart.com/ezerart

 ### Installing depencies